modelon-community/Assimulo/trunk/doc/sphinx/source/tutorial.rst

 And now to create the actual solver object::

-    from Assimulo.Explicit_ODE import CVode #Imports the solver CVode from Assimulo
+    from assimulo.explicit_ode import CVode #Imports the solver CVode from Assimulo

     sim = CVode(model, y0, t0)